-Figure J-9. ………………………......….480
+Figure J-9.
+City of L.A.
+Simi Valley Plant TST Test Results………………………......….480

-Figure J-10. …………….481
+Figure J-10.
+San Jose Santa Clara Municipal Laboratory TST Test Results…………….481

 Executive Summary

 Introduction

 The State Water Resources Control Board (State Water Board) is proposing to establish the Water Quality Control Plan for Inland Surface Waters, Enclosed Bays, and Estuaries of California (ISWEBE Plan); and Toxicity Provisions (hereafter referred to as the Provisions).
 The Provisions would establish the following elements: (1) numeric water quality objectives for both acute and chronic aquatic toxicity, (2) a program of implementation to control aquatic toxicity, (3) a consistent yet flexible framework for monitoring toxicity, and (4) a statewide statistical approach to analyze test results.
 The Provisions aim to provide consistent protection of aquatic life beneficial uses in waters throughout the state and protect aquatic habitats and biological life from the effects of known and unknown toxicants.